deadc0de6/checkah/README.md

 # Config

 A few config examples are available under the [configs directory](/configs).
-Config file can be written in yaml, json or toml.
+Config file can be written in yaml or json.

 Config examples can be generated using the `example` command directly:
 ```bash